The International Situationist : 1957 – 1972

 This publication provides an insight into one of the 20th century's most underrated (anti) art movements.
 The rather shadowy existence led by the Situationists and their Lettrist predecessors in the annals of the post-war avant-garde, and the indeterminacy of their legacy are largely of their own making: their agenda of political radicalism and negativity included a strict refusal to co-operate with the bourgeois mass media and enter the wider intellectual and political debate.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The International Situationist : 1957 – 1972" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The International Situationist : 1957 – 1972" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools